 DISTINCTIONS

-He has a number of distinctions such as being mentioned in Debrett’s “Who’s Who in Australia”, “Thorpe’s “Who’s Who in Australian Writers”.
+He has several distinctions such as being mentioned in Debrett’s “Who’s Who in Australia”, “Thorpe’s “Who’s Who in Australian Writers”.
 He is also mentioned in “International Authors and Writer’s Who’s Who” (Cambridge); “Who’s Who in Australasia and Pacific” (Cambridge); “Five hundred leaders of Influence ” 1997 (American Biographical Institute Inc); “Who’s Who in the 21st Century” (Cambridge); and “Man of Achievement Award 2002.”
 He was often a guest on local television and radio (September 2022- 585 times – all logged) and speaker to various clubs and functions.
 Honorary Member Tasmanian Military & Historical Society.
 Life Member of the Australian British Society.

 Given the extensive research Reg has undertaken his work is often cited in other authors works.
 The following is a list of citations that Reg is aware of.